 - Obesity: Childhood and adolescent obesity increase the risk of developing MS later in life, particularly for females.

-Several viral infections could trigger MS, and researchers have found that the Epstein-Barr virus (EBV) is most linked to the disease.
+Several viral infections could trigger MS, and researchers have found that the Epstein-Barr virus (EBV) is

 When adults or adolescents contract an EBV infection, they tend to have a greater immune response, compared with younger children.